julsraemy/julsraemy/README.md

 Skills: Linked Open Data, IIIF

-- 🔭 I’m currently working on on my PhD (The role of open and interoperable standards in the dissemination of digital cultural heritage objects”)
+- 🔭 I’m currently working on on my PhD which is titled _"The role of open and interoperable standards in the dissemination of digital cultural heritage objects”_
 - 🌱 I’m currently trying to improve on my German language skills
 - 😄 Pronouns: he/him (cf. https://name.pn/julien-antoine-raemy)